rampion/pear/README.md

-The **binary-naturals** package provides a pattern-matchable binary encoding of the natural numbers:
+The **base₂** package provides a pattern-matchable binary encoding of the natural numbers:

 ```haskell